-While the South African share market is by no means large, a growing number of ETFs offer an ever-increasing amount of share and asset class combinations.
 ETF methodologies are getting smarter and our investible universe now includes the whole world.
 With a growing number of investment options, choosing the best ETF for your portfolio requires a fair bit of digging.
-Think of ETF methodology as your shovel.
+ETF methodology is your shovel.

-ETFs weighted by market capitalisation, sometimes called “vanilla” ETFs, invest more of your money into bigger companies.
-This is true for local and offshore ETFs.
-For that reason, JSE giant Naspers currently represents 22.55% of the Satrix Top 40.
+ETFs weighted by market capitalisation—colloquially called vanilla ETFs—invest more of your money into bigger companies.
+For that reason, JSE giant Naspers currently represents 22.16% of the Satrix Top 40.
 The company’s representation in the index changes as it grows in size or loses value.
 A company’s contribution to an ETF is determined by multiplying the number of shares the company issued by the share price.
-If a company’s share price falls terrible, as with Steinhoff, the company’s share of the ETF shrinks.
-If the company’s share price continues to struggle, it will fall out of the ETF eventually.
+If a company’s share price falls terribly, think Steinhoff, the amount of space the company takes up in the ETF shrinks.
+If the company’s share price continues to struggle, it gets booted out of the ETF and replaced by a more promising prospect.

 Smart beta ETFs

 NewFunds, who issued the first multi-asset MAPPs ETFs, now offer ETFs weighted by the amount of risk each company contributes to the ETF.
 They also recently introduced ETFs that move into cash during periods of market volatility or when the market drops by a certain percentage.
 With a greater focus on risk, these ETFs aim to protect portfolios during tough times.
-While equal weighting still plays a role, it now refers to risk each share contributes, as opposed to the size of the company.
+Weighting is no longer just about company size.
+It now refers to the amount risk each share contributes.

-Factor filters are very fashionable in the ETF world at the moment.
+Factor filters are also on the rise.
 The theory is shares that exhibit certain characteristics perform better or worse during certain market conditions.
 The characteristics, or factors, are:

 - Value: companies whose share prices cost less than their actual worth